Boynton Primary School

 We really appreciate your support by encouraging your child to read at least 5 times a week, to practice their spellings and to complete their homework and return it back to school on the hand in date.
 Many thanks.

-Here are a few photos from last term...
+Here are a few photos to enjoy from last term...